nanocosmos/docs/docs/cloud/worldmap.md

 ![Screenshot](assets/analytics-region-comparison2.png)

 ### Zoom Country View
-Clicking on a region in the worldregion view, lets you zoom in and shows country data of the Top 50 countries within the selected region.
+Clicking on a region in the **World Regions View**, lets you zoom in and shows country data of all countries within the selected region.
 The region comparison bar chart also changes to the Top 10 countries ranking of the selected region.

 ![Screenshot](assets/analytics-region-zoom-view.png)

 ![Screenshot](assets/analytics-zoom-view-Top10.png)